hytechclub/web-101/README.md

 # Web 101 Course Overview
-This course covers the basics of web development, introducing static webpages and styles.
-By the end of the semester, students will be able to create their own webpages using the HTML language to build structure, and the CSS language to add style.
+The Web 101 course covers the basics of HTML and CSS.
+By the end of the semester, students should be able to build websites of their own design from scratch!

 ## Outline of Weeks
 Here is the basic rundown of sessions: